Joberrr/puss-in-boots/_posts/2014-04-07-about-this-site.md

 ## Who runs this show?

-My name is Jobe Roberts [Joberrr](http://twitter.com/joberrr) and I work for the Government of Canada in the Department of Fisheries and Oceans.
+My name is Jobe Roberts and I work for the Government of Canada in the Department of Fisheries and Oceans.

 Jekyll is new to me, I tend to use WordPress most often.
 Getting better at Git.

+You can also find me on twitter:  [@joberrr](http://twitter.com/joberrr)

 ### Don't like what you see?
 Have suggestions?